 [For Yours is the kingdom and the power and the glory forever.
 Amen.]

-What should we be praying for?
-First our prayers should focus on God.
+What does Jesus want?
+What should we want?
+For what should we be praying?
+The answer to all three is the same.
+First, our pray-ers should focus on God and glorifying God.
 Pray that God will be honored and His kingdom will come.
-Then pray that what God wants will be done... everywhere and all the time.
+Then pray that what God wants will be done, everywhere and all the time.

-Secondly we can address our needs.
+Secondly, we can address our needs.
 Praying for our daily bread means to pray for, and trust God to provide for all our needs.
-Notice this isn't wants... it is our needs.
-And pray that God helps us to forgive those who sin against us, and that He helps us to avoid sin.
+No-tice this is not wants... it is our needs.
+Then pray that God helps us to forgive those who sin against us, and that He helps us to avoid sin.

-So what does it mean to ask in His name?
-John MacArthur provides a good summary in the MacArthur Bible Commentary for John 14:13-14:
+So what does it mean to pray and ask in His name?
+John Mac-Arthur provides a good summary in the MacArthur Bible Commen-tary for John 14:13-14:

 1) The believer's prayer should be for God's purposes and the kingdom, not selfish reasons